abdullah-hafidz/abdullah-hafidz/README.md

 # Hi, I'm Hafidz! 👋

-> **After 10+ years in IT, now exploring further into cybersecurity to build on that foundation.
-This is my personal space to learn, explore, and inevitably break things.**

-I’ve spent the last decade helping companies manage technology and transition to the cloud.
+I’ve spent the last decade helping companies manage technology and transition to the cloud.<br>
+I am now exploring further into cybersecurity to build on that foundation.

 This is where I test new ideas, document what I learn, and figure out how things actually work under the hood.

 ### 🧪 What's Cooking
 * **[Project-ATLAS](https://github.com/abdullah-hafidz/Project-ATLAS):**  A research project exploring how AI can help security teams automatically investigate cyber threats.